ediamin/css-class-manager/readme.txt

 - **Advanced Autocomplete Control:** Streamline block styling with autocomplete functionality for CSS classes.
 - **Effortless Class Management:** Easily add, edit, or remove CSS classes directly within the manager interface.
+- **Show the control in its own panel:** User specific settings to show the Addional CSS Class(es) control in its own panel.
 - **Import and Export:** Seamlessly transfer custom CSS class names to ensure consistency across projects.

 == Getting Started ==